 Now Vaughn Hood runs a hair salon in St. Johnsbury with his wife, Bev.
 For a couple days, I sat and talked with him in the back of his salon.
 We talked about war, about hard work, about survival, and hairdressing.

-This story was co-produced by Erica Heilman and Larry Massett.
+This story we featured here was co-produced by Erica Heilman and Larry Massett.

 Possibly Related Episodes